 A cover letter isn’t the place to inventory your experience (you have a resume for that).
 Your goal here is to create a narrative, showing that the skills you have are relevant to the job.
-This is especially true if you don’t have prior experience in the hotel industry.
+This is especially true if you don’t have prior experience in the hotel industry, but rather transitioning from a retail or receptionist job.
 You may need to be a bit creative, but there are ways to make your responsibilities at your current job relate to the job you are seeking.
 Here’s a brief example.

 “In my current job as a rental property manager, I have developed many skills that I believe will be quite relevant in this position.
 I can process debit and credit card transactions, take reservations over the phone, and deploy cleaning and maintenance staff to deal with any emergencies.”

 How have you gone above and beyond to deliver an amazing guest experience?
 This question is quite common in interviews.
 Why not answer it in your cover letter?
 A brief story can do more to convince someone than paragraphs full of empty claims.
 So consider briefly relaying one of your customer service success stories.